Complaint Process Summary, as per Bylaws 102 to 130:

 A disposition under this subsection is considered a disposition of the Investigation Committee unless, within 30 days after receipt of the report required under subsection (g) below, that Committee directs the Registrar to proceed with further investigation by these Bylaws.
 The Registrar must advise of the final disposition of the complaint, including reasoning if it is dismissed under this subsection;

-6. Upon receipt of a complaint and response (if any), or on the initiative of the Council or the Investigation Committee, the Registrar must conduct or authorize an investigation of the complaint or matter, including the appointment of an investigator than the Registrar if deemed necessary.
+6. Upon receipt of a complaint and response (if any), or on the initiative of the Board, the Investigation Committee, the Registrar must conduct or authorize an investigation of the complaint or matter, including the appointment of an investigator than the Registrar if deemed necessary.
 The Registrar must advise all parties to the complaint or matter of the pending investigation and the identity of the specific investigator(s);

 7. The Registrar must submit a preliminary report to the Investigation Committee for each complaint initiated to either: